Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

 Every object $X \in \mathsf{C}$ carries a natural action of $\mathcal P$ given by evaluating endomorphism patterns on $X$.
 This action respects filtrations and preserves defect degrees, producing a functor

-Defect detectability in $\mathsf{C}$ implies that the induced action of $\mathcal P$ distinguishes elements modulo $\mathcal P^{(1)}$, so the functor is fully faithful.
+Defect detectability in $\mathsf{C}$ implies that the induced action of $\mathcal P$ distinguishes elements modulo $\mathcal P^{(1)}$, so the functor faithfully encodes the defect-detectable interaction structure.
 Every object of $\mathsf{C}$ arises as a filtered representation of $\mathcal P$ by construction, so the functor is essentially surjective.
 Hence

 as filtered categories.
-Thus $\mathsf{C}$ contains precisely the defect-detectable part of the interaction behaviour of its endomorphisms, and the phase $\mathcal P$ rebuilt from this recoverable data has $\mathsf{C}$ as its filtered representation category.
+Thus $\mathsf{C}$ captures the defect-detectable part of the interaction behaviour of its endomorphisms, and the phase $\mathcal P$ rebuilt from this recoverable data has $\mathsf{C}$ as its filtered representation category.

 If $\mathcal P'$ is another algebraic phase whose filtered representation category is equivalent to $\mathsf{C}$ with the same defect stratification, then $\mathcal P$ and $\mathcal P'$ act identically on all filtered objects and in particular on testing objects.
-By the No Hidden Structure Principle, this forces $\mathcal P \simeq \mathcal P'$ up to intrinsic phase equivalence. \end{proof}
+By the No Hidden Structure Principle, this implies $\mathcal P \simeq \mathcal P'$ up to intrinsic phase equivalence. \end{proof}

 \begin{remark} When the filtered representation category arises from weakly admissible phase data, the phase reconstructed by Theorem~\ref{thm:intrinsic-reconstruction} recovers precisely the strongly admissible core of the original phase. \end{remark}